-When the Joint Comprehensive Plan of Action (JCPOA), the formal name of the Iran nuclear deal, was reached in July 2015 it was clear that this major achievement had been accomplished thanks to the fact that an important condition for Iran not seeing the nuclear issue mixed up with broader considerations concerning its role in the Middle East had been safeguarded.
+When the Joint Comprehensive Plan of Action (JCPOA – the formal name of the nuclear deal with Iran), was reached in July 2015 it was clear that this major achievement had been accomplished thanks to the fact that an important condition for Iran – not seeing the nuclear issue mixed up with broader considerations concerning its role in the Middle East – had been safeguarded.

 This expectation has not been fulfilled.
 Not only is the tool in place (namely the nuclear deal) very fragile – as it does not exclude the possibility of nuclear proliferation, should Iran decide not to remain in the agreement, but it has also not created the contextual conditions to advance Europe-Iran’s relations on a broader set of issues linked to Iran’s posture in the Middle East and the global scene.

 What remains of the JCPOA does not seem enough the keep the two parties anchored to this trust-building track.
 The unilateral infringement of the deal by the United States has made it imperative for Europe to rethink the basis of its engagement with Iran.
 The suggested path here is issue linkage, namely the bargaining tactic – which can more broadly and simply become the basis for mutual engagement – whereby two or more issues are simultaneously put on the table and discussed.
 In theory, this increases the probability of players reaching a negotiated agreement on the basis of compromise and also motivates them to remain committed to what has been achieved.
 Acting on a single issue for the sake of avoiding complexity does not always represent a winning strategy as the frustration and bitterness that characterizes Europe-Iran relations today demonstrates.